seblee97/key_door_env/README.md

 To ensure correct installation, you can run tests via ```python tests/test_integration.py```.

 For more extensive features, including visualisations you can also install additional requirements via ```pip install -r supplementary_requirements.txt``` (before installing the package).
 These can be tested via ```python tests/test_integration.py --full```.
+A further flag ```--save``` can be used with the visualisation testing to save the output files to a sub-folder in tests.

 ## Example Usage